Ajahn Analayo

-Luang Pu Khao Analayo (หลวงปู่ขาว อนาลโย; 28 December 1888 – 16 May 1983) was a Thai Theravāda Buddhist monk of the Dhammayuttika Nikaya.
+Luang Pu Khao Analayo (หลวงปู่ขาว อนาลโย; 28 December 1888 – 16 May 1983) was a Thai Theravāda Buddhist monk of the Dhammayuttika Nikaya in the Thai Forest Tradition.
 He was widely respected as a meditation master in the vipassanā tradition, and a close disciple of Ajahn Mun.

 Early life

-Luang Pu Khao Analayo was born as Khao Koratha on Sunday, 28 December 1888 (Year of the Rat) in Ban Bo Chaneng, Nong Kaeo Subdistrict, Amnat Charoen District, Ubon Ratchathani Province (today part of Amnat Charoen Province).
+Luang Pu Khao Analayo was born under the name Khao Koratha on December 28, 1888 in Ban Bo Chaneng, Nong Kaeo Subdistrict, Amnat Charoen District, Ubon Ratchathani Province (today part of Amnat Charoen Province).
 His parents were Phua and Rod Koratha.
-He was the fourth of seven children in the family, who were rice farmers and merchants.
+He was the fourth of seven children in the family, who were rice farmers.

-At age 20, in 1909, he married Mee Koratha and had three children.
-After 11 years of married life, he ordained as a Buddhist monk.
-Notably, Ban Bo Chaneng was also home to other distinguished monks related to him: Somdet Phra Maha Wirawong (Manit Thawaro), abbot of Wat Samphanthawong, Bangkok, and Phra Ratchaprichayanmuni (Lom Mahaviro), abbot of Wat Bo Chaneng and provincial ecclesiastical head of Amnat Charoen.
+At age 20, in 1909, he married Mee Koratha and had seven children.
+However, after catching his wife cheating on him, he decided to ordain as a Buddhist monk, finally doing so in 1919 at Wat Bodhi Sri.

 Ordination

-He was first ordained on 2 May 1919 at Wat Pho Si (today Wat Bo Chaneng), Nong Kaeo Subdistrict, Amnat Charoen, in the Mahanikaya order.
-His preceptor was Phra Khru Phutthasak, district ecclesiastical head of Amnat Charoen.
+He was first ordained on May 2, 1919 at Wat Bodhi Sri (today known as Wat Bo Chaneng) in Nong Kaeo in the Mahanikaya order.
+His preceptor was Phra Khru Phutthasak.
+He stayed at the temple for six years but wasn't satisfied with the conduct of his teachers and his fellow monks, who often neglected their monastic discipline and meditation practice.
+Because of this, he became a wandering dhutanga monk.

-Later, in 1925 at age 37, he reordained into the Dhammayuttika Nikaya at Wat Phothisomphon, Udon Thani Province, under Phra Ubali Khunupamacharn (Chand Sirichantho).
-Phra Dhammajedi (Chum Phanthulo) acted as preceptor, and Ajahn Bun Panyavudtho as kammavācācariya.

 Monastic life and practice

+From left: Ven.
+Ajahn Chob Thanasamo, Ven.
+Luangpu Khao Analayo, Ven.
+Luangpu Louis Candasaro and Ven.
+Luang Pu Bunpeng Khemabhirato.
+The picture was probably taken at old main sala of Wat Pa Nongphue Na Nai in Sakol Nakhon.

-After joining the Dhammayuttika order, he spent eight rains retreats in Udon Thani, then went wandering on dhutanga pilgrimage with Ajahn Mun Bhuridatta, practicing in forests and mountains throughout Thailand.
-He also practiced alongside other eminent disciples of Ajahn Mun, such as Ajahn Fan Acharo, Ajahn Waen Suchinno, Ajahn Thate Desaransi, and Ajahn Chob Thanasamo.
+After joining the Dhammayuttika order, he spent eight rains retreats in Udon Thani, then went wandering on dhutanga pilgrimage with Ajahn Mun, practicing in forests and mountains throughout Thailand.
+He also practiced alongside other eminent disciples of Ajahn Mun such as Ajahn Fan Acharo, Ajahn Waen Suchinno, Ajahn Thate Desaransi, and Ajahn Chob Thanasamo.

-Living long years in the wilderness, he developed strong meditative abilities and gained a reputation for deep insight.
-Biographical accounts mention mystical experiences with wild animals such as elephants and tigers, which seemed to appear in response to his contemplations.
+Analayo spent many years living in the forests of Thailand, where he lived in a hut and meditated under a klot, a large umbrella with a mosquito net.
+Biographical accounts mention mystical experiences with wild animals such as elephants and tigers while he was meditating.

-Luang Ta Maha Bua recounts that Luang Pu Khao attained the highest realization of Dhamma during his 16th or 17th rains retreat at Loeng Khod, Phrao District, Chiang Mai Province.

-In 1958, he settled permanently at Wat Tham Klong Phen, Nong Bua Lamphu, where he remained until his death.
+In 1958, he settled permanently at Wat Thum Klong Pain in Nong Bua Lamphu, where he remained until his death.

 Death

-Luang Pu Khao died on 16 May 1983 at the age of 94 (64 rains).
-King Bhumibol Adulyadej graciously sponsored his funeral rites.
-A royal cremation was held on 11 February 1984, presided over by King Bhumibol himself, accompanied by Queen Sirikit and Princess Maha Chakri Sirindhorn.
+Luang Pu Khao died on 16 May 1983 at the age of 94.
+King Bhumibol Adulyadej, who had previously discussed Buddhism with Luang Pu Khao, sponsored his funeral rites.
+A royal cremation was held on 11 February 1984, presided over by King Bhumibol along with Queen Sirikit and Princess Maha Chakri Sirindhorn.
 Tens of thousands of devotees attended, making it one of the largest monastic funerals in modern Thai history.

+In 1989, the King and Queen presided over a ceremony to raise a stupa containing Khao Analayo's relics.